Efficient Group Lasso Regularized Rank Regression with Simulation-Based Tuning: Simulation-Based Tuning with Theoretical Guarantee

-We are now ready to provide a finite-sample bound on the estimation error of the proposed group lasso regularized rank regression estimator \eqref{mod:rankgrouplasso0} with the simulation-based parameter \eqref{eq: opt_lambda}.
-The proof is detailed in Section \ref{sec: proof_thm1}. \begin{theorem} Suppose Assumption~\ref{assump:error} hold.
-If $p\geq 2/\alpha_0$, then the group lasso regularized rank regression estimator $\hat{\beta}(\lambda^*)$ defined in \eqref{mod:rankgrouplasso0}, with the regularization parameter $\lambda^*$ specified in~\eqref{eq: opt_lambda}, satisfies
+We are now ready to provide a finite-sample bound on the estimation error of the proposed group Lasso regularized rank regression estimator \eqref{mod:rankgrouplasso0} with the simulation-based parameter \eqref{eq: opt_lambda}; see Theorem \ref{th:consistency}.
+The proof is detailed in Appendix~\ref{sec: proof_thm1}.
+The overall proof strategy follows that of \cite{Wang2020ATR}, but its extension to the group Lasso setting is not immediate.
+In particular, the analysis must be carried out in terms of the dual norm $\Psi^d$, and requires a group-wise decomposition of the regularizer together with an error analysis over a group-structured cone.
+These additional ingredients are essential for extending the rank regression framework from coordinate sparsity to structured sparsity. \begin{theorem} Suppose Assumption~\ref{assump:error} hold.
+If $p\geq 2/\alpha_0$, then the group Lasso regularized rank regression estimator $\hat{\beta}(\lambda^*)$, which is a solution to \eqref{mod:rankgrouplasso0} with the regularization parameter $\lambda^*$ specified in~\eqref{eq: opt_lambda}, satisfies